SeattleMeshnet/meshbox/README.md

 $ build-scripts/deploy.sh root@ADDRESS 12345
 ```

 This will deploy `cjdns/files`, `cjdns/lua`, and `luci-cjdns/luasrc` to the appropriate directories in the container.
 If your changes require a restart, or the changed code is only run at boot time, you'll need to build your own image.
-Add, update, and install the meshbox feed according to the instructions above, then build and run the image.

 ```
 $ cd openwrt/
+$ vim feeds.conf # src-git meshbox ... => src-link meshbox /path/to/meshbox
+$ ./scripts/feeds update -a
-$ feeds/meshbox/build-scripts/docker-image.sh
+$ ./feeds/meshbox/build-scripts/docker-image.sh
 $ docker run -i -t meshbox /sbin/init
 ```